You are a massage therapist for a variety of reasons, and most, if not all of those reasons involve helping your clients feel better.

 Contraindications & Considerations

-As with all techniques and modalities, hot and cold stone massage isn’t going to appeal to every client.
+As with all techniques, hot and cold stone massage isn’t going to appeal to every client.
 And, as is also the case with most every massage therapy modality, there are clients who shouldn’t receive hot stone treatments.

 This list is not exhaustive, and massage therapists need to take a client’s full health history as presented during the intake into account before performing hot and cold stone massage.